 Locals here cook food in earthen ovens and they have a separate compound for their cattle too.

 Don’t worry; I won’t list all the 29 rules here.

-Out of the 29 principles of the sect, 8 of them prescribes preserving the biodiversity.
+Out of the 29 principles of the sect, 8 of them prescribe preserving biodiversity.
 10 principles talked about hygiene and health.
-Moreover, 4 other principles provided the guidelines of worshipping.
+Moreover, 4 other principles provided the guidelines for worshipping.
 And lastly, the final 7 constituted healthy social behavior.

-The most enticing rule that we found was about the restriction of the colour blue.
+The most enticing rule that we found was about the restriction of the color blue.
 Why, you ask?
-Well, as we told you the villagers here are naturalist, and as blue dye involves cutting of many shrubs, the colour isn’t used by any villager of the Bishnoi sect.
+Well, as we told you the villagers here are naturalists, and as blue dye involves cutting of many shrubs, the color isn’t used by any villager of the Bishnoi sect.